decentdao/fractal-docs/rootdaos/create.md

 ---

-## Multisig rootDAO
+## Multisig parent-Safe

-Deploying a multisig rootDAO is much simpler, and involves only configuring the total number of signers, and the signer threshold to approve of a proposed transaction:
+Deploying a multisig parent-Safe is much simpler, and involves only configuring the total number of signers, and the signer threshold to approve of a proposed transaction:

 ![](../.gitbook/assets/newmultisig.png)